 The situation in Australia and in the United Kingdom is much clearer for a number of reasons.
 Firstly, the parliaments of both countries have a Serjeant-at-Arms, who is responsible for carrying out the Speaker's instructions in relation to escorting or removing people (whether they be Members or strangers) from the House and the general preservation of order.
 In the House of Commons, any police on duty within the House are under the direction of the Serjeant-at-Arms.
 Thus, it is unlikely that a police officer would ever be invited or instructed to enter the chamber and remove a Member.
-It should be noted that the Clerk of Parliament in Nauru can effectively perform the same role in relation to enforcing the orders of the Speaker, as he is deemed by section 2 of the Parliamentary Powers, Privileges and Immunities Act

-1976 to be an 'officer' (and for example, suspended Members 'may be forcibly removed... by any officer'; s9), and it is therefore unnecessary for the Speaker to call police into the chamber for this purpose.
+It should be noted that the Clerk of Parliament in Nauru can effectively perform the same role in relation to enforcing the orders of the Speaker, as he is deemed by section 2 of the Parliamentary Powers, Privileges and Immunities Act 1976 to be an 'officer' (and for example, suspended Members 'may be forcibly removed... by any officer'; s9), and it is therefore unnecessary for the Speaker to call police into the chamber for this purpose.

 Secondly, in Australia the Parliamentary Precincts Act 1988 makes very clear provision for the authority of the Speaker and the role of the police.
 Subsection 6(1) of the Act provides: 'The precincts are under the control and management of the Presiding Officers' (the Speaker of the House and the President of the Senate).
 Subsection 6(2) states: 'The Presiding Officers may, subject to any order of either House, take any action they consider necessary for the control and management of the precincts.'
-Section 8 of the Act contemplates the making of 'general arrangements agreed between the Presiding Officers and the Minister administering the Australian Federal Police Act 1979', and that any arrests made by the AFP within the Parliamentary precincts under an order of either House shall made in accordance with such agreed arrangements.
+Section 8 of the Act contemplates the making of 'general arrangements agreed between the Presiding Officers and the Minister administering the Australian Federal Police Act 1979', and that any arrests made by the AFP within the Parliamentary precincts under an order of either House shall be made in accordance with such agreed arrangements.
 Pursuant to this provision, there exists a Memorandum of Understanding in Australia between the Presiding Officers and the Special Minister of State about the way in which the Australian Federal Police operate within the precincts.
-In Australia therefore, as a result of the aforementioned explicit legislative provisions and the different officers of Parliament, the answer to the present question would be that a police officer in the position of Corey Caleb (in which position an Australian police officer is extremely unlikely to find himself in for the reasons set out above) would be required to act on the instructions of the Speaker, whether those instructions were valid and reasonable or not (and notwithstanding contrary instructions from the Minister).
+In Australia therefore, as a result of the aforementioned explicit legislative provisions and the different officers of Parliament, a police officer who received conflicting instructions from the Speaker and from the executive (in which position an Australian police officer is extremely unlikely to find himself in for the reasons set out above) would be required to act on the instructions of the Speaker, whether those instructions were valid and reasonable or not (and notwithstanding contrary instructions from the Minister).

 However, in the context of Nauru and in the absence of such agreement between the Speaker and the relevant Minister, the situation is less clear cut.
-The present situation before the Select Committee would be made much clearer if Nauru had similar arrangements in place whereby the Speaker and the Minister for Police were required to come to a written agreement regarding the role and powers of the police within the Parliamentary precincts.
+The legal situation in Nauru would be made much clearer if Nauru had similar arrangements in place whereby the Speaker and the Minister for Police were required to come to a written agreement regarding the role and powers of the police within the Parliamentary precincts, or if there was a clear legislative provision on who has the command of the police within the parliamentary precincts.